 The Truth About Humility, and Breaking the Spirit of Pride

 We often think that self-forgetfulness is humility.
-However, the truth is that humility often requires for us to take the time to assess our own life.
-Jesus said that we need to remove the plank from our own eye before we can see well enough to remove the speck from someone else’s eye.
+However, the truth is that humility often requires us to take the time to assess our own life.
+Jesus said that we need to remove the plank from our own eye before seeing well enough to remove the speck from someone else’s eye.
 (Matthew 7:3-5)

-I had spent so much time thinking about other people in my life.
-Their opinions, thoughts, viewpoints, perspectives, experiences, their health, their sin, and their spiritual walk.
+I had spent so much time thinking about other people in my life: their opinions, thoughts, viewpoints, perspectives, experiences, health, sin, and spiritual walk.

-My thoughts were being built on someone else’s perspective and their choices.
+My thoughts were being built on someone else’s perspective and choices.

 Of course, we are to bear one another’s burdens.
 How can we bear someone else’s burden when we are unable to look at our own burdens?

 I realized that my focus was not on Jesus, nor on what He was trying to show me in my life.
 Instead, my focus was on how God was moving in the lives of those around me.
 My focus was on their spiritual growth, not mine.

 Over the years, I have learned that the prophetic is more about hearing God’s voice in our own life.
 It is personal, and it is rooted in our abiding in Him.
 We receive prophetic revelation from The Holy Spirit through our time spent in His Word, His Presence, and seeking out His truth for our personal life.

 Then we are able to share what we learn with the body of Christ, and with the world.

 During this time of forgetting myself, the prophetic revelation did not dry up; however, it was only available when I took the time to listen and shift my focus back towards Jesus.
 When I was focused on something other than Jesus, the noise was too loud for me to hear His voice.

 So one day, I had a personal awakening.